SaaS

 the solution

-A guided workflow leads frequent travelers through submission step by step
+A guided workflow leads travelers through submission step by step

 Instead of exposing a full form, the experience breaks submission into structured steps that request only the information needed at the right time.